syncfusion-content/maui-docs/MAUI/ImageEditor/serialization.md

 ## Deserialization

 The Deserialize() method is used to deserialize the edits over an image.
-It allows you to reload the SfPivotGrid control with the settings available in the stream.
+It allows you to reload the SfImageEditor control with the settings available in the stream.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}